What do ADHD coaches and therapists do?

 - Will you want to start with some kind of evaluation or testing?
 If so, who will do it, and what will it cost?

-- How (and how often) will you want to work with and support my child—in person; by phone, email, or Skype; daily or weekly check-ins?
+- How will you want to work with and support my child?
+In person?
+By phone, email, or Skype?And how often?
+Daily or weekly check-ins?